 The FFC unit scales the pixel values by factors that are calculated by imaging a calibration target in order to produce a uniform, flat response under the same conditions as where the calibration routine was run.
-A constant value (same as DSNU target value) is used as the dark reference.
+This can either be done individually for each channel or with one common target level, which will result in white balance.

+The dark reference is fixed already at the factory.
 Bright references are taken by averaging the lines that were imaged from the calibration target.